Multiple System Atrophy Overview

 Learn About Multiple System Atrophy

 Multiple system atrophy- parkinsonian type (MSA-P) is a rare condition that causes symptoms similar to Parkinson disease.
-However, people with MSA-P have more widespread damage to the part of the nervous system that controls important functions such as heart rate, blood pressure, and sweating.
+However, people with MSA-P have more widespread damage to the part of the nervous system that regulates important functions such as heart rate, blood pressure, and sweating.

 The other subtype of MSA is MSA-cerebellar.
 It mainly affects the cerebellum, an area deep in the brain, just above the spinal cord.